ssimicro/SplunkModularInputsJavaFramework/amqp/appServer/static/README.md

 ## Configuration

-As this is a modular input , you can then configure your AMQP inputs via Manager->DataInputs
+As this is a Modular Input , you can then configure your AMQP inputs via Manager->Data Inputs->AMQP.
+The field entry should be straightforward and intuitive for anyone with basic experience with AMQP.

 ## Logging

 Any log entries/errors will get written to $SPLUNK_HOME/var/log/splunk/splunkd.log

-##JVM Heap Size
+## JVM Heap Size

 The default heap maximum is 64MB.
 If you require a larger heap, then you can alter this in $SPLUNK_HOME/etc/apps/amqp_ta/bin/amqp.py on line 95

-##JVM System Properties
+## JVM System Properties

 You can declare custom JVM System Properties when setting up new input stanzas.
 Note : these JVM System Properties will apply to the entire JVM context and all stanzas you have setup

+## Customized Message Handling

+The way in which the Modular Input processes the received AMQP messages is enitrely pluggable with custom implementations should you wish.

+To do this you code an implementation of the com.splunk.modinput.amqp.AbstractMessageHandler class and jar it up.

+Ensure that the necessary jars are in the $SPLUNK_HOME/etc/apps/amqp_ta/bin/lib directory.

+If you don't need a custom handler then the default handler com.splunk.modinput.amqp.DefaultMessageHandler will be used.

+This handler simply trys to convert the received byte array into a textual string for indexing in Splunk.

+Code examples are on GitHub :

 ## Troubleshooting